MrPhenomenal3110/cartService/README.md

 The following are the endpoints that are available in this project:

-- `GET /carts` - This endpoint returns all the carts from the [FakeStoreAPI](https://fakestoreapi.com/).
+- `GET /carts` - This endpoint returns all the carts from the [Fake Store API](https://fakestoreapi.com/).

     - ![Postman response](/assets/getAllCarts.png)